Offer a similar but inferior product to sell more

-Need to sell more of a product or service?
+Want to sell more of a product or service?
 Here’s a counterintuitive idea: offer your customers a similar, but inferior, at about the same price.
-While it’s unlikely that they will actually buy the less attractive item, you may see a jump in sales of what you are trying to sell.
+It’s unlikely that they will buy the less attractive item, but you should see a jump in sales of the item you are trying to sell.
 That’s decoy marketing.

 In the shaving gel display, the inclusion of the extra-large shaving cream can was an accident – the store just had a few left from a previous promotion.
 But the principle worked just fine.
 In this case, the regular size cans were the decoys.
 As soon as I spotted a nearly identical product that was clearly a better value, that new find stood out as the right choice.

 “Relativity” is the key element in decoy marketing.
 Our brains aren’t good at judging absolute values, but they are always ready to compare values and benefits.
 When used proactively by marketers, a decoy product or offer can be used to make another product look like a good value.
 Maybe even a no-brainer, so to speak. 🙂

 In Predictably Irrational (a fascinating read for those interested in neuromarketing and neuroeconomics), author Dan Ariely describes an experiment using magazine subscription offers.
 Like most of Ariely’s experiments, this one is deceptively simple.
 Two groups of subjects saw one or the other of these offers to subscribe to The Economist.